Moving Your Automated Testing Infrastructure to the Cloud

 Regardless of where you fall on the “testing needs” spectrum, testing on cloud resources is undoubtedly worth it if you find that your team is continually wasting time and money setting up a varied assortment of unreliable “test PCs” and often installing and updating applications required by the system under test.

 You want to hit the ground running clean when your test cases are ready to be executed, and not delay the valuable feedback gained from testing and/or experience time-wasting issues introduced by unreliable infrastructure.

 You: We need some PCs to test out the latest version.

 IT Manager: You can’t use the new “good ones” as they are for production…Here, take these from the IT closet:

-This is obviously an exaggeration, but admit it, in the last five years you have either tested on a dusty old PC with a floppy drive or CRT monitor, or even worse, you’ve had to waste time updating a drastically outdated operating system for testing purposes.
+This is obviously an exaggeration, but in the last five years you probably have either tested on a dusty old PC with a floppy drive or CRT monitor, or even worse, you’ve had to waste time updating a drastically outdated operating system for testing purposes.